Singapore venture creation group 65LAB funds NUS novel biologics project targeting lung diseases

 • With 65LAB support of US$1.66M the project aims to accelerate the drug development pathway and foster the creation of a new therapeutic company in Singapore.

-Singapore, 18 May 2026 – 65LAB has awarded US$1.66 million (approx. S$2.1 million) to Associate Professor Ruowen Ge (Department of Biological Sciences, NUS) and co-PI, Professor Fred Wong (Department of Pharmacology, Director of the Drug Discovery and Optimization Platform, NUS) in order to advance a potential first-in-class biologic therapy for the treatment of COPD and other immune cell driven lung disease.
-The team at NUS have discovered an anti-inflammatory protein that, in preclinical models, plays a critical role in suppressing COPD by quenching lung inflammation and restoring lung function.
+Singapore, 16 June 2026 – Last month, 65LAB has awarded US$1.66 million (approximately S$2.1 million) to Associate Professor Ruowen Ge (Department of Biological Sciences, NUS) and co-PI, Professor Fred Wong (Department of Pharmacology, Director of the Drug Discovery and Optimization Platform, NUS) to advance a potential first-in-class biologic therapy for the treatment of COPD and other immune cell-driven lung diseases.

 COPD is a major global health problem, affecting an estimated hundreds of millions of people worldwide and ranking among the leading causes of mortality, according to global health estimates.
 It is a heterogeneous disease with multiple types of immune cells playing critical roles in its pathophysiology.
-Airway delivered biologic therapy discovered at NUS has been shown to block the progression of induced emphysema and restore lung function in disease models.
+The airway-delivered biologic therapy discovered at NUS has been shown to block the progression of induced emphysema and restore lung function in disease models.

 Associate Professor Ge Ruowen, Department of Biological Sciences, NUS, said: